arthursw/wetlands/docs/advanced_example.md

 **Summary of Example 2 Flow:**

-The main script uses [`EnvironmentManager`][wetlands.environment_manager.EnvironmentManager] to create an environment. [`env.executeCommands()`][wetlands.environment.Environment.executeCommands] starts a *custom* server script (`advanced_example_module.py`) inside the environment.
+The main script uses [`EnvironmentManager`][wetlands.environment_manager.EnvironmentManager] to create an environment. [`env.execute_commands()`][wetlands.environment.Environment.execute_commands] starts a *custom* server script (`advanced_example_module.py`) inside the environment.
 The main script reads the server's port from stdout and connects manually using `Client`.
 Communication happens via custom message dictionaries sent over this connection.
-The main script explicitly tells the server to exit before cleaning up the process started by [`executeCommands`][wetlands.environment.Environment.executeCommands].
+The main script explicitly tells the server to exit before cleaning up the process started by [`execute_commands`][wetlands.environment.Environment.execute_commands].
 This approach offers more control but requires implementing the server logic and communication protocol.